You’ve probably heard it before:

 In other words, it’s the sum of the value of your assets minus the value of your liabilities.

 What are assets?
-Assets include pretty much anything you own or anything in which you’ve invested that generate income.
-That could mean cash; homes; vintage artwork that’s been passed down through your family; traditional investments like stocks and bonds; and even alternative investments such as domain names, cryptocurrency, and plenty more.
+Assets include pretty much anything you own or anything you’ve invested in that generates income.
+That could mean cash, bank accounts, brokerage accounts, retirement accounts, IRAs, personal capital, home value, collectibles, investment accounts, real estate, stocks, bonds, and even alternative investments such as domain names, cryptocurrency, and plenty more.

-And liabilities?
 Liabilities are your debts.
-Typically, some of your debts will be generated by your assets — like your mortgage or car note).
-Other debts may be generated by credit card usage, student loans, and so on.
+Some of your debts are secured by your assets, like your mortgage or car loans.
+Unsecured debts may include credit card debt, student loans, and lines of credit.